colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 Zero dependencies

-Who this is for:
-Anyone who owns a domain and wants AIs and search engines to resolve a deterministic, safe first-hop for meaning before model reasoning.
+This is the simplest possible semantic grounding layer for AI, search engines, and autonomous agents.

-Status: Experimental protocol for AI grounding & semantic canonicalization.
+Status: Experimental protocol for AI grounding & deterministic semantic canonicalization.
+Not affiliated with Google, Amazon, Microsoft, OpenAI, or any third-party organization.

 0. What You’re Installing

-You will deploy a single JSON-LD file that declares the canonical semantics of your domain.
+You will create a single JSON-LD file that declares the canonical semantics and routing of your domain.

-Location:
+Locations (choose one):

 /.well-known/stack

-or:

 /.sfh.json

-The five primitives:
+The Five Primitives

+Primitive	Purpose
-/type      → What this domain represents
+/type	What this domain is
-/entity    → Canonical name / identity
+/entity	Canonical name / identity
-/url       → Primary canonical URL
+/url	Primary canonical URL
-/canonical → Single semantic identity (self-reference)
-/sitemap   → Routing index (sitemaps, semantic maps, collections)
+/canonical	Single authoritative semantic identity /sitemap	Routing index (sitemaps, maps, collections)

-This is not a framework or SDK.
+This is not a framework, SDK, or API.
-It is a public semantic anchor that AIs, search engines, and agents resolve before guessing.
+It is a public semantic anchor that AIs resolve before guessing or hallucinating.

 1. Prerequisites